balkhaev/cyprus-care/docs/DEBUG_PANEL.md

 # Debug Panel

-## Описание
+## Description

-Дебаг-панель для переключения между пользователями в режиме разработки. Позволяет быстро тестировать различные представления и функциональность для разных ролей пользователей.
+Debug panel for switching between users in development mode.
+Allows quickly testing different views and functionality for different user roles.

-## Особенности
+## Features

-### Автоматическое определение окружения
+### Automatic Environment Detection
-- Панель показывается **только в режиме разработки** (`NODE_ENV === 'development'`)
+- Panel is shown **only in development mode** (`NODE_ENV === 'development'`)
-- В продакшене панель полностью скрыта
+- In production, panel is completely hidden

-### Плавающая кнопка
+### Floating Button
-- Расположена в правом нижнем углу экрана
+- Located in bottom right corner of screen
-- Яркий дизайн с индикатором "DEV"
+- Bright design with "DEV" indicator
-- Не мешает основному интерфейсу
+- Doesn't interfere with main interface

-### Информация о текущем пользователе
+### Current User Information
-- Имя и email
+- Name and email
-- Роль с цветовой кодировкой:
+- Role with color coding:
-  - 🟣 **Organizer** (Фиолетовый) - Управляет площадками и откликами
+  - 🟣 **Organizer** (Purple) - Manages venues and responses
-  - 🔵 **Volunteer** (Синий) - Может откликаться на нужды
+  - 🔵 **Volunteer** (Blue) - Can respond to needs
-  - 🟢 **Beneficiary** (Зеленый) - Может подтверждать посещение точек раздачи
+  - 🟢 **Beneficiary** (Green) - Can confirm attendance at distribution points

-### Список пользователей
+### User List
-- 6 тестовых пользователей:
+- 6 test users:
   - **John Smith** - Organizer (org-1)
   - **Maria Garcia** - Organizer (org-2)
   - **Alex Johnson** - Volunteer
   - **Sarah Williams** - Volunteer
   - **Mohammed Ali** - Beneficiary
   - **Elena Petrov** - Beneficiary
-- Текущий пользователь выделен
+- Current user is highlighted
-- Один клик для переключения
+- One click to switch
-- Автоматическая перезагрузка страницы после смены
+- Automatic page reload after switch

-## Использование
+## Usage

-### Открытие панели
+### Opening Panel
-1. В режиме разработки в правом нижнем углу появится кнопка "Debug"
+1. In development mode, a "Debug" button will appear in bottom right corner
-2. Кликните на неё для открытия панели
+2. Click it to open panel

-### Переключение пользователя
+### Switching User
-1. Откройте дебаг-панель
+1. Open debug panel
-2. Выберите нужного пользователя из списка
+2. Select desired user from list
-3. Страница автоматически перезагрузится
+3. Page will automatically reload
-4. Все компоненты обновятся под новую роль
+4. All components will update to new role

-### Закрытие панели
+### Closing Panel
-- Кликните на стрелку вправо (→) в заголовке панели
+- Click right arrow (→) in panel header

-## Технические детали
+## Technical Details

-### Расположение
+### Location
-Компонент добавлен в `app/layout.tsx` и доступен на всех страницах приложения.
+Component added to `app/layout.tsx` and available on all application pages.

 ### z-index
-Панель использует `z-[9999]` для отображения поверх всех элементов интерфейса, включая модальные окна и попапы.
+Panel uses `z-[9999]` to display over all interface elements, including modals and popups.

-### Адаптивность
+### Responsiveness
-Панель имеет фиксированную ширину 320px и автоматически подстраивает высоту под список пользователей.
+Panel has fixed width of 320px and automatically adjusts height to user list.

-### Иконки ролей
+### Role Icons
-- **MapPin** - Organizer (управление площадками)
+- **MapPin** - Organizer (venue management)
-- **Hand** - Volunteer (помощь)
+- **Hand** - Volunteer (help)
-- **Package** - Beneficiary (получение помощи)
+- **Package** - Beneficiary (receiving aid)

-## Интеграция с системой ролей
+## Integration with Role System

-Панель использует:
+Panel uses:
-- `getCurrentUser()` - получение текущего пользователя
+- `getCurrentUser()` - get current user
-- `setCurrentUser(userId)` - установка нового пользователя
+- `setCurrentUser(userId)` - set new user
-- `mockUsers` - список всех тестовых пользователей
+- `mockUsers` - list of all test users

-После смены пользователя происходит полная перезагрузка страницы (`window.location.reload()`), чтобы все компоненты получили актуальные данные.
+After changing user, full page reload occurs (`window.location.reload()`), so all components get current data.

-## Что меняется при переключении роли
+## What Changes When Switching Role

-### На карте (`/map`)
+### On Map (`/map`)
-- **Volunteer**: Видит ETA до площадок
+- **Volunteer**: Sees ETA to venues
-- **Beneficiary**: Видит выделенные точки распределения + ETA
+- **Beneficiary**: Sees highlighted distribution points + ETA
-- **Organizer**: Видит ETA, может управлять своими площадками
+- **Organizer**: Sees ETA, can manage their venues

-### На странице площадки (`/venues/[id]`)
+### On Venue Page (`/venues/[id]`)
-- **Volunteer**: Видит возможность откликнуться на нужды
+- **Volunteer**: Sees ability to respond to needs
-- **Beneficiary**: Видит только точки распределения с кнопкой "I will be there"
+- **Beneficiary**: Sees only distribution points with "I will be there" button
-- **Organizer**: Видит статистику откликов и может управлять статусами нужд (только для своих площадок)
+- **Organizer**: Sees response statistics and can manage need statuses (only for their venues)

-### Редактирование
+### Editing
-- Только **Organizer** может редактировать и удалять свои площадки
+- Only **Organizer** can edit and delete their venues
-- Другие пользователи видят площадки в режиме только для чтения
+- Other users see venues in read-only mode

-## Безопасность
+## Security

-⚠️ **Важно**: Этот компонент предназначен ТОЛЬКО для разработки!
+⚠️ **Important**: This component is ONLY for development!

-В продакшене:
+In production:
-- Панель не отображается
+- Panel is not displayed
-- Переключение пользователей недоступно
+- User switching is unavailable
-- Используется настоящая аутентификация
+- Real authentication is used

-## Примеры использования
+## Usage Examples

-### Тестирование функционала волонтера
+### Testing Volunteer Functionality
-1. Откройте дебаг-панель
+1. Open debug panel
-2. Выберите "Alex Johnson" (Volunteer)
+2. Select "Alex Johnson" (Volunteer)
-3. Перейдите на карту `/map`
+3. Go to map `/map`
-4. Увидите ETA до всех площадок
+4. See ETA to all venues
-5. Кликните на площадку и нажмите "Respond"
+5. Click on venue and click "Respond"

-### Тестирование функционала организатора
+### Testing Organizer Functionality
-1. Откройте дебаг-панель
+1. Open debug panel
-2. Выберите "John Smith" (Organizer)
+2. Select "John Smith" (Organizer)
-3. Перейдите к его площадке (id: 1)
+3. Go to their venue (id: 1)
-4. Увидите статистику откликов волонтеров
+4. See volunteer response statistics
-5. Можете обновлять статусы нужд
+5. Can update need statuses

-### Тестирование функционала получателя помощи
+### Testing Beneficiary Functionality
-1. Откройте дебаг-панель
+1. Open debug panel
-2. Выберите "Mohammed Ali" (Beneficiary)
+2. Select "Mohammed Ali" (Beneficiary)
-3. Перейдите на карту `/map`
+3. Go to map `/map`
-4. Увидите выделенные зеленым точки распределения
+4. See green highlighted distribution points
-5. Перейдите к точке распределения
+5. Go to distribution point
-6. Нажмите "I will be there"
+6. Click "I will be there"

-## Стилизация
+## Styling

-Панель использует:
+Panel uses:
-- Tailwind CSS классы
+- Tailwind CSS classes
-- Dark mode поддержка
+- Dark mode support
-- Цветовая схема проекта
+- Project color scheme
-- Анимации и переходы
+- Animations and transitions
-- Тени и градиенты для выделения
+- Shadows and gradients for highlighting